miroapp/.github/profile/README.md

 [<img src="profile/banner.png" alt="Miro Developer Platform" />](https://miro.com/about/)

-Welcome to Miro's Github page!
+Welcome to Miro's GitHub page!
 Here at Miro, we aim to bring teams closer, to be more connected, and to build better products together.
 Miro empowers remote, in-office, and hybrid teams to communicate and collaborate across formats, tools, channels, and timezones without the constraints of physical location, meeting space, and whiteboards.

 ---